-Mobile workstations are not your ordinary business laptops; they're altogether different beasts due to the parts they use, the level of after-sales services and their retail prices.
+Mobile workstations are not your ordinary, bog-standard business laptops; they're altogether different beasts due to the parts they use, the level of after-sales services and their retail prices.
 In other words, they tend to be quite chunky, very expensive and top performers when it comes to sheer speed, regardless of price.

 These portable powerhouses are popular in a number of verticals: CAD/CAM, Geospatial, oil & gas and engineering because they allow workers to be flexible on the move, reducing downtime that might be associated with long commutes or intercontinental flights.